Research

 (UR_UM213), University of Montpellier and CNRS

-Developing an automated system to check compliance with general terms and conditions of sale or use available online This interdisciplinary project aims to build a computer system capable of both identifying general contractual terms and conditions on websites and analyzing the provisions they contain in order to trigger an alert when they do not comply with regulations, case law, or institutional opinions.
-The project's initiators started from the observation that the information contained in the general terms and conditions of sale or use is too often poorly understood by the individuals that the law intends to protect (mainly consumers), and that the supervisory authorities currently lack the means to analyze them systematically.
-The aim is to move from a control system based exclusively on sampling practices (where agents target behaviors within a global set in order to analyze them) to a systematic analysis focused on potentially dangerous practices, thereby broadening the scope of constraints.
-The aim is to develop a computer tool to make the legal information they contain accessible.
-This tool could analyze the compliance with current regulations of products or services available on the market whose privacy policy is online.
-The ultimate goal of such a system is to filter all contractual practices exposed online.
+Developing an automated system to verify compliance with terms and conditions of sale or use available online The goal of this interdisciplinary project is to build a computer system capable of both identifying general contractual terms on websites and analyzing the provisions they contain to trigger an alert when they do not comply with regulations, case law, or institutional guidelines.
+The project’s initiators began with the observation that the information contained in general terms and conditions of sale or use is too often poorly understood by the individuals the law seeks to protect (primarily consumers), and that regulatory authorities currently lack the means to systematically analyze them.
+The goal is to move from a monitoring system based exclusively on sampling practices (where agents target specific behaviors within a broader set to analyze them) to a systematic analysis focused on potentially harmful practices, thereby broadening the scope of scrutiny.
+The goal is to develop a digital tool to make the legal information contained therein accessible.
+This tool could analyze the compliance with current regulations of products or services available on the market that have an online privacy policy.
+Ultimately, such a system aims to screen all contractual practices published online.

-As a first step, before any systematic mechanism for monitoring websites and the terms and conditions they contain (using web crawlers), the project is developing a tool for analyzing the provisions submitted to it individually.
-It aims to address two challenges: providing as accurate a response as possible (the "accurate" response being the one that most closely approximates what a judge would have given, assuming that the function can be reduced to an abstraction) and, since the aim is to propose these solutions both to specialists (the DGCCRF has a similar project) and to consumers who are subject to the law, providing all the explanatory elements of this solution.
-This research project involves several research laboratories associated with different disciplines.
-The project is led by the Innovation, Communication and Market Laboratory, in collaboration with the Montpellier Laboratory of Computer Science, Robotics and Microelectronics and the LHUMAIN laboratory.
+As a first step, prior to any systematic monitoring of websites and the terms of use or terms and conditions they contain (via web crawlers), the project is developing a tool to analyze the provisions submitted to it on an individual basis.
+It aims to address a twofold challenge: to provide an answer that is as accurate as possible (the “accurate” answer being the one that most closely approximates what a judge—assuming the role can be reduced to an abstraction—would have ruled) and, since the goal is to offer these solutions to both specialists (the DGCCRF has a similar project) and consumers subject to legal proceedings, to provide all the explanatory details behind this solution.
+This research project involves several research laboratories from different disciplines.
+The project is led by the Innovation, Communication, and Market Laboratory, in collaboration with the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics and the LHUMAIN laboratory.

-Participating in the project are Mr. Malo Depincé, Professor at the University of Montpellier, specializing in consumer law and contract law; Ms. Gwenaëlle Donadieu, Doctor of the University of Montpellier, specializing in consumer law and contract law; Mr. Laurent Fauré, Assistant Professor at the University of Montpellier 3, specializing in linguistics; Mr. Mathieu Lafourcade, Associate Professor at the University of Montpellier, specializing in computer science, artificial intelligence, and natural language processing; Ms. Anne Laurent, Professor at the University of Montpellier, specializing in computer science/AI data; Ms. Agnès Robin, Associate Professor at the University of Montpellier, specializing in intellectual property law.
+The project participants include Mr. Malo Depincé, Professor (HDR) at the University of Montpellier, specializing in consumer law and contract law; Ms. Gwenaëlle Donadieu, Ph.D. from the University of Montpellier, specializing in consumer law and contract law; Mr. Laurent Fauré, Assistant Professor at the University of Montpellier 3, specializing in linguistics; Mr. Mathieu Lafourcade, Associate Professor (HDR) at the University of Montpellier, specializing in computer science, artificial intelligence, and natural language processing; Ms. Anne Laurent, Professor at the University of Montpellier, specializing in computer science/AI and data; and Ms. Agnès Robin, Associate Professor (HDR) at the University of Montpellier, specializing in intellectual property law.

-This project brings together 13 scientific laboratories working in an interdisciplinary manner and in collaboration with industry and institutions to explore and anticipate new uses and behaviors, while seeking to prevent and guard against ethical and practical abuses that could exist in the homes of the future.
-This longitudinal in vivo experiment is an opportunity to question not only human-machine uses and interactions in a connected apartment, but also, more broadly, the components and conditions of well-being or good living in a connected environment.
+This project brings together 13 scientific laboratories working across disciplines and in collaboration with industry and institutional partners to explore and anticipate new uses and behaviors, while seeking to prevent and guard against ethical and practical abuses that might arise in the homes of the future.
+This longitudinal in vivo experiment provides an opportunity to examine not only human-machine interactions and behaviors in a connected apartment, but also, more broadly, the components and conditions of well-being and quality of life in a connected environment.

 CommonData

-The project aims to initiate a collective reflection among different disciplinary fields within the Montpellier scientific community on the legal and social dimensions of scientific data and on the practices of researchers and institutions.
-Due to developments in science and technology and their socio-economic environment, the production of "research data" constitutes a growing part of scientific activity, which increasingly takes the form of research "data."
+The project aims to foster a collective discussion among various disciplines within the Montpellier scientific community regarding the legal and social dimensions of scientific data and the practices of researchers and institutions.
+Due to the evolution of science and technology and their socio-economic environment, the production of “research data” constitutes a growing portion of the results of scientific activity, which increasingly take the form of research “data.”
 Scientific activity most often requires the creation of data sets, both digital (measurements, surveys, recordings) and physical (collections).
-After initially facilitating action, particularly in terms of data acquisition and management, digital technology has also established itself in research as a powerful means of data analysis and has become integral to many research activities.
+After initially serving as a tool to facilitate work—particularly for data acquisition and management—digital technology has also established itself in research as a powerful means of data analysis and has become integral to numerous research activities.

-The project's initiators started from the observation that the information contained in general terms and conditions of sale or use is too often poorly understood by the individuals that the law intends to protect (mainly consumers), and that the regulatory authorities currently lack the means to analyze them systematically.
-The aim is to move from a control system based exclusively on sampling practices (where agents target behaviors within a global set in order to analyze them) to a systematic analysis focused on potentially dangerous practices, thereby broadening the scope of constraints.
-The aim is to develop a computer tool to make the legal information they contain accessible.
-This tool could analyze the compliance with current regulations of products or services available on the market whose privacy policy is online.
-The ultimate goal of such a system is to filter all contractual practices exposed online.
+The project’s initiators began with the observation that the information contained in terms and conditions of sale or use is too often poorly understood by the individuals the law is intended to protect (primarily consumers), and that regulatory authorities currently lack the means to systematically analyze them.
+The goal is to move from a monitoring system based exclusively on sampling practices (where agents target specific behaviors within a broader set to analyze them) to a systematic analysis focused on potentially harmful practices, thereby broadening the scope of regulatory oversight.
+The goal is to develop a digital tool to make the legal information they contain accessible.
+This tool could analyze compliance with current regulations for products or services available on the market that have an online privacy policy.
+Ultimately, such a system aims to screen all contractual practices published online.

-As a first step, before any systematic mechanism for monitoring websites and the terms and conditions they contain (using web crawlers), the project is building a tool to analyze the provisions submitted to it individually.
-It aims to address a twofold challenge: providing the most accurate response possible (the "accurate" response being the one that most closely resembles what a judge would have given, assuming that the function can be reduced to an abstraction) and, since the aim is to propose these solutions to specialists (the DGCCRF has a similar project) as well as to consumers who are subject to the law, providing all the explanatory elements of this solution.
-This research project involves several research laboratories associated with different disciplines.
-The project is led by the Innovation, Communication and Market Laboratory, in collaboration with the Montpellier Laboratory of Computer Science, Robotics and Microelectronics and the LHUMAIN laboratory.
+Initially, before any systematic monitoring of websites and the Terms of Use or Terms and Conditions they contain (via web scraping bots), the project is building a tool to analyze the provisions individually submitted to it.
+It aims to address a twofold challenge: to provide an answer that is as accurate as possible (the “accurate” answer being the one that most closely approximates what a judge—assuming the role can be reduced to an abstraction—would have ruled) and, since the goal is to offer these solutions to both specialists (the DGCCRF has a similar project) and consumers subject to legal proceedings, to provide all the explanatory details for this solution.
+This research project involves several research laboratories from different disciplines.
+The project is led by the Innovation, Communication, and Market Laboratory, in collaboration with the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics and the LHUMAIN laboratory.

-Participating in the project are Mr. Malo Depincé, Associate Professor at the University of Montpellier, specializing in consumer law and contract law; Ms. Gwenaëlle Donadieu, PhD from the University of Montpellier, specializing in consumer law and contract law; Mr. Laurent Fauré, Associate Professor at the University of Montpellier 3, specializing in linguistics; Mr. Mathieu Lafourcade, Associate Professor at the University of Montpellier, specializing in computer science, artificial intelligence, and natural language processing; Ms. Anne Laurent, Professor at the University of Montpellier, specializing in computer science/AI data; Ms. Agnès Robin, Associate Professor at the University of Montpellier, specializing in intellectual property law.
+Participants in the project include Mr. Malo Depincé, Associate Professor (HDR) at the University of Montpellier, specializing in consumer law and contract law; Ms. Gwenaëlle Donadieu, Ph.D. from the University of Montpellier, specializing in consumer and contract law; Mr. Laurent Fauré, Associate Professor at the University of Montpellier 3, specializing in linguistics; Mr. Mathieu Lafourcade, Associate Professor (MCF HDR) at the University of Montpellier, specializing in computer science, artificial intelligence, and natural language processing; Ms. Anne Laurent, Professor at the University of Montpellier, specializing in computer science/AI and data; and Ms. Agnès Robin, Associate Professor (MCF HDR) at the University of Montpellier, specializing in intellectual property law.

-Francesca FRONTINI, Senior Lecturer in Language Sciences, UMR Praxiling / Paul-Valéry Montpellier University
+Francesca FRONTINI, Associate Professor of Linguistics, UMR Praxiling / Paul-Valéry University of Montpellier

 Benoît HUMBLOT, Lecturer and Researcher in Private Law, EPF, LICeM / University of Montpellier

-Pierre-Yves LACOUR, Senior Lecturer in History, UMR CRISES / Paul-Valéry Montpellier University
+Pierre-Yves LACOUR, Associate Professor of History, UMR CRISES / Paul-Valéry University of Montpellier

 Julien MARY, Scientific Advisor at MSH SUD